 Place the square onto a block of wood.
 Place the center punch on the mark on the square.
-Strike the center punch with a rawhide mallet to create a depression for the drill bit to catch in.
+Press the center punch down until it stries to create a depression for the drill bit to catch in.
 Drill a hole.

 Optional: Repeat Step 6 to place a hole in the center.

 Repeat Step 3 adding in other findings, like the brass flower and flattened lacy cone bead cap, as shown.